- Teacher Education

 - Fieldwork Overview

 - Preliminary Credential Recommendation Process

 Master of Science, Educational Technology

-Applications will Open for Fall 2022 - October 1
+Applications Open for Fall 2023 - October 1

 Masters Program Overview

 The MS in Educational Technology is designed for educators and e-learning developers with a focus on integrating current technologies into educational curricula.
 The emphasis on integrating technologies in both K-16 and business settings is a strength of the program, along with the focus in each course on 21st Century skills demanded by the Common Core State Standards (CCSS) and the New Generation Science Standards (NGSS), e.g., collaboration, creativity, critical thinking, and communication.